ariga/atlas/doc/md/guides/sqlite/partial-indexes.md

 DROP INDEX vaccinated_idx;
 ```

-In the following command, we have created an index with a `WHERE` clause that precisely describes list of doctors from India that have taken the vaccine.
+In the following command, we will create an index with a `WHERE` clause that precisely describes the list of doctors from India that have taken the vaccine.

 ```sql
 CREATE INDEX